Geethika-tech/Solum-Web-Developer-Test/B/README.md

-# Goal:The goal of this problem is to find the minimum and maximum possible number of crafts (x, y) given the total propulsion units n.
+# The goal of this problem is to find the minimum and maximum possible number of crafts (x, y) given the total propulsion units n.
 1. Input: The input is a list of t test cases, each test case is a number n.
 2. Output: The output is a list of t lines, each line is the minimum and maximum possible number of crafts (x, y) given the total propulsion units n.
 3. Constraints: 1 <= t <= 1000, 1<= n <= 10^18
 4. For this problem I choose Python as programming language.

 # Setup instrcutions
-1. Install Python on your system if you haven't already
+1. Install Python on your system if you haven't already.
 2. Clone the code from github (if you haven't already) using the command:
    **git clone https://github.com/Geethika-tech/Solum-Web-Developer-Test.git**
 3. Navigate to the project directory using the command: